mbroad1/Module-4-School-District-Analysis-Challenge/README.md

 ### Updated District Summary:
 ![School_District Analysis](https://github.com/mbroad1/School_District_Analysis/blob/main/School%20District%20Summary%20DF_Updated.png)
-- The **district summary** is unaffected by the new analysis shown above because there were no new scores of reading or math added in this analysis, and no existing scores of reading or math were removed in this analysis.
+- The **district summary** is unaffected by the updated analysis shown above because there were no new scores of reading or math added in this analysis, and no existing scores of reading or math were removed in this analysis.
-- The only difference between the new analysis and the older analysis is the formatting of the numbers (see the below image to see the format of the older analysis' numbers)
+- The only difference between the updated analysis and the older analysis is the formatting of the numbers (see the below image to see the format of the older analysis' numbers)
 ### Original District Summary:
 ![School_District Analysis](https://github.com/mbroad1/School_District_Analysis/blob/main/School%20District%20Summary%20DF_Original.png)
 ---